waltherB/rhel10-bootc-github-quay-demo/README.md

 - `RHSM_ORG`
 - `RHSM_ACTIVATION_KEY`

-Create these GitHub repository variables:
+Create this GitHub repository variable (used by `promote-prod.yml`):

 - `QUAY_IMAGE=quay.io/waba/bootc-guide`
-- `TARGET_PLATFORM=linux/arm64` for Mac M4 / UTM ARM demo

-For GitHub-hosted runners, Linux runners are normally x86_64.
-For an ARM64 image that matches a Mac M4 / UTM ARM VM, use a self-hosted ARM64 runner or build locally on the Mac.
+The `build-arm64` job in `build-sign-push.yml` needs a self-hosted ARM64 runner (label `[self-hosted, ARM64]`) — adjust the label if yours differs. `promote-prod.yml` also expects a self-hosted runner.

 ## OpenShift Virtualization

 The `ansible/` and `gitops/openshift-virt/` directories extend the demo to a Single Node OpenShift cluster with OpenShift Virtualization.
+This path always uses the **AMD64** image/disk — the x86_64 SNO cluster can't run arm64.

 CDI (Containerized Data Importer) imports the VM disk from Quay using a **KubeVirt containerDisk** image — a `FROM scratch` OCI image with the qcow2 at `/disk/disk.qcow2`.
 This avoids the imagemode OCI format limitation in CDI's registry importer.